neglesaks

 About me

-Neither a front line fighter not a basement guerilla in keeping the torch burning over the past over twenty bloodyfragginghellamireallythatoldffs years, but I have been with it all the way.
-When I noticed the final issue of Amiga Format on the newsstands, loudly proclaiming that the end had come something gave; years after that, hopes that the custom PowerPC hardware and desktop computers would give the Amiga just that slight comeback; with the AmigaOS going from 3.5 to the much anticipated 4.0 and as time creeeeeaked by, OS 4.1, after which it was clear that the heat death was imminent.
-There was too little going on to maintain my previously continual interest and observation of the remainder of the Amiga milieu. edit: I was wrong, apparently there's such a thing as 68080s around now.
-Blimey.
+Neither a front line fighter not a basement guerilla in keeping the torch burning over the past over twen… no make that thirty years, but I have been with it all the way.
+When I noticed the final issue of Amiga Format on the newsstands back in the day, unmistakably proclaiming that the end had come something gave; years after that, hopes that the custom PowerPC hardware and desktop computers would give the Amiga just that slight comeback; with the AmigaOS going from 3.5 to the much anticipated 4.0 and as time creeeeeaked by, OS 4.1, after which it was clear that the heat death was imminent.
+There was, at that time, too little going on to maintain my previously continual interest and observation of the remainder of the Amiga milieu.